cledorze/Edge-Lab/scenario/DEPLOYMENT-GUIDE.md

 ***** Important *****: This step must be done **on the Rancher server** before building ISOs.

-**Prerequisites**: Before building ISOs, you must have the Elemental configuration files:
+**Prerequisites**: Before building ISOs (Step 3), you must have the Elemental configuration files:
-- `generated/elemental/elemental_config-site-a.yaml` (from Rancher Registration Endpoint for Site A)
+- `generated/elemental/elemental_config-site-a.yaml` (REQUIRED for Site A ISO build)
-- `generated/elemental/elemental_config-site-b.yaml` (from Rancher Registration Endpoint for Site B)
+- `generated/elemental/elemental_config-site-b.yaml` (REQUIRED for Site B ISO build)

+***** Why these files are needed *****: These configuration files contain:
+- Registration endpoint URLs (unique per site)
+- CA certificates for secure registration
+- Installation and reset configuration

+These are **embedded in the ISOs during build** (Step 3), so VMs can automatically register with Rancher when they boot.

 **If these files don't exist:**